Lucrezia de' Medici, Duchess of Ferrara: Marriage

 From childhood, Lucrezia's parents sought suitable marriage candidates for their daughters.
 From 1549 to 1550, it was planned that Lucrezia would be married to Don Pedro de Aragona y Cardona, 3rd Duke of Montalto.
 Then in 1552 she was betrothed to Fabio Dal Monte, a nephew of Pope Julius III, but the engagement was canceled after the death of the Pope in 1555.

+This marriage was a late consequence of the Italian Wars (1494-1559), a series of conflicts fought between the monarchs of Spain and France over the Italian peninsula; the Spanish emerged victorious and former French allies, like the aristocratic Estes, were forced to make a series of concessions as part of the peace treaties.
 In 1557, as a sign of reconciliation between Ercole II d'Este, Duke of Ferrara (who held a pro-French position), and King Philip II of Spain, it was decided that Alfonso d'Este, Hereditary Prince of Ferrara, would marry Maria de' Medici, the eldest daughter of Cosimo I, an ally of Spain.
 However, Maria died shortly thereafter and Lucrezia took her place.

 The marriage between a prince from the House of Este and a princess from the House of Medici was opposed by a pro-French party at the groom's court.
 King Henry II of France's sister, Margaret, and daughter, Elisabeth, were suggested instead to the Ferrarese court as wives for the hereditary Prince.
 And the ambassadors who arrived in Florence from Ferrara, who had not yet seen Lucrezia, had previously heard rumors deliberately spread around the Ferrara court as to her plain appearance and poor health.

 Nevertheless, on 13 April 1558, a marriage contract was signed in Pisa, according to which a dowry of 200,000 gold scudi was given for the bride.
 On 11 May Alessandro Fiaschi, the chief representative of Ferrara, presented a ring to Lucrezia as a sign of the betrothal.
 The ambassadors saw her then for the first time and were pleased with the appearance of the princess.
 She seemed to them a well-mannered and virtuous girl.

 Alfonso d'Este solemnly entered Florence on 18 May 1558.
 On 3 July, 24-year-old Alfonso and 13-year-old Lucrezia were married in the chapel in the Palazzo Pitti (or according to another version in the Basilica of Santa Maria Novella), by the bishop of Cortona, Giovan Battista di Simone Ricasoli.
 At the request of his mother-in-law, the hereditary Prince of Ferrara agreed to postpone the wedding night until such time as his bride reached sexual maturity.